staffanm/ferenda/doc/docmetadata.rst

 should fill this graph with *triples* (metadata statements) about the document.

+.. _parsing-uri:

 Document URI
 ------------

 In order to do this, you should first create a suitable URI for your document.
 Preferably, this should be a URI based on the URL where your web site will be published, ie if you plan on publishing it on http://mynetstandards.org/, a URI for RFC 4711 might be http://mynetstandards.org/rfc/4711 (ie based on the base URL, the docrepo alias, and the basefile).
 By changing the ``url`` variable in your project configuration file, you can set the base URL from which all document URIs are derived.
 If you wish to have more control over the exact way URIs are constructed, you can override :py:meth:`~ferenda.DocumentRepository.canonical_uri`.

 .. note::